INTERNSHIPS

 Sealaska Summer Intern Program

 We encourage students to apply early as we accept applications on a rolling basis.
-Summer internship opportunities tend to open in October and close mid-January.
+Summer 2024 internship opportunities open in October and closed February 5, 2024.
 Internships are open until filled or the application close date.
 The majority of our recruiting is done in the fall.
 The program runs approximately from mid-June to late-August each year.

 Business Internships